nicolemariepaterson/dokken/README.md

 <h1 align="center"></h1>
 Guided molecular docking pipeline with automated bounding box generation feature and ranked pose filtering by convoluted neural network.

+**Dokken** is a computational surveillance project intended for use in risk assessment of viral host-switching events *before they happen*.

+Previous studies have shown that influenza viruses adapt to humans by acquiring mutations in hemagglutinin (HA) that increase binding to human-type sialic acid receptors (α2,6-linked) instead of the avian-type receptors (α2,3-linked).
+In practical terms, mutations that strengthen binding to the human receptor make transmission in humans more likely.

+This project takes advantage of recent advances in protein structure prediction using OpenFold3 (OF3).
+From OF3 predicted structures, the receptor binding site is refined, side-chain conformations are optmized (Rosetta) and flexible docking is performed (Vina/Smina).
+Docked poses are ranked and filtered using neural network–based scoring models.

+The pipeline is built to run at high throughput.
+A graph neural network trained on known crystal structures bound to sialylated glycans predicts the binding interface in each OF3-generated structure.

+That predicted interface (the prior) is then used to:

+* Automate definition of the docking region (bounding box)
+* Identify which residues need side-chain optimization for Rosetta-based energy minimization
+* Select which residues will be set to flexible for sidechain docking

+These steps usually require manual setup in most docking workflows.
+Automating them removes a major bottleneck created by the need for manual intervention.
+Several "sanity checks" are output as visualizations that can be used to quickly assess whether the docking result achieved is rational.

+The approach is simple and modular and can be adapted to other receptor–ligand systems, including antibody–antigen interactions.
+Please do!

+---

 ## <h1 align="center">Pipeline Workflow </h1>

 ```mermaid